lnolson/Tin/README.md

 Helpful documentation about how to use this is tbd. (working on it...)

-There are several example projects in the Examples folder.
+There are several projects in the examples folder as a starting point.

-Loren Olson
+Loren Olson<br>
-School of Arts, Media and Engineering
+School of Arts, Media and Engineering<br>
-Herberger Institute for Design and the Arts
+Herberger Institute for Design and the Arts<br>
-Arizona State University
+Arizona State University<br>